HugoLanglade/VICTOR_CMS_5/src/works/2023/oh-dear.md

 description_en: >-
-  oh dear, how do we deal with vanished sparks ? is a 45-minute solo performance by artist Victor Delétraz that explores our collective existence, the truth–the fake–the theater–the eal, the vulnerability of our quests, and the inexorable attraction toward chaos and nothingness.</br>
+  oh dear, how do we deal with vanished sparks ? is a 45-minute solo performance by artist Victor Delétraz that explores our collective existence, the truth–the fake–the theater–the real, the vulnerability of our quests, and the inexorable attraction toward chaos and nothingness.</br>